Limpsfield

 Limpsfield is a village and civil parish in Surrey, England, at the foot of the North Downs close to Oxted railway station and the A25.
-The composer Frederick Delius and orchestral conductor Sir Thomas Beecham are buried in the village churchyard and there are 89 listed buildings.
+The composer Frederick Delius, orchestral conductor Sir Thomas Beecham and clarinettist Jack Brymer are buried in the village churchyard.
+The village contains 89 listed buildings.

 History

 The village lay within the Anglo-Saxon Tandridge hundred.

 Limpsfield appears in the Domesday Book of 1086 as Limenesfeld.
 It was held by the Abbot of Battle Abbey, Sussex.
 Its Domesday assets were: 1 church, 1 mill worth 2s, 19 ploughs, 1 fishery, 4 acre of meadow, woodland worth 150 hogs, 2 stone quarries, and 3 nests of hawks.
 It rendered £24 (of silver) per year to its feudal overlords.